IQGeo/utils-devrel-samples/Documents/LRT/Long_Running_Tasks_LRT_DeepDive.md

         return newPole

 ```
 This function creates a new Pole.
-It starts by taking an initial set of coordinates that are derived elsewhere in the code and creating a geographic point that will represent the initial Pole location and the `pole_props` define the initial set of properties.
+It starts by taking an initial set of coordinates that are provided when the task is called (in the Javascript code below) and creating a geographic point that will represent the initial Pole location and the `pole_props` define the initial set of properties.
 The `newPole` line inserts a new pole using the current properties.
 After the insert the pole name and coordinates are incremented so the properties are ready for the *next* pole to be created.

+A splice closure is created by calling the `_createSpliceClosure` function by feeding it the `newPole` and the pole coordinates.
 &#8291;

-The auxiliary functions for creating a splice closure and fiber splitter for the Pole are called (see below for more detail).
+A fiber splitter is created by calling the `_createFiberSplitter` function by feeding it the `newPole`, the pole coordinates, and the just-created splice closure that houses the fiber splitter.

+The `newPole` is returned.

 &#8291;
 &#8291;